zabenno/wireguard_api/README.md

 Updates to a WireGuard servers client list will be done via a pull from the server.
 This is because the intention of this API is for it to be used in conjuction with the wg-tools package, specifically the `wg syncconf` command, to avoid disrupting existing client connections when adding a new client.
 As the documentation for this command says it is "much less efficient" I have assumed it would be best to do this on a time interval basis, e.g. every 30 seconds, to avoid refreshing the client list for every new client addition/deletion.

 ### Clients
-A client should be thought of as a single entity, consisting of one or multiple peerings.
+A client should be thought of as a single hostname, that has one or multiple peerings.

 Client assumptions:
 * A client can be peered to multiple servers but can only have one concurrent peering to any single server.